delonnewman/Pudu/README.md

 ## KEYWORDS

-The following functions are all exported by default when using the `Encapsulated` module, and are designed to provide some syntactic sugar for the inner workings.
+The following functions are all exported by default when using the `Pudu` module, and are designed to provide some syntactic sugar for the inner workings.

 - has